THE-Spellchecker/RamanujanMachine/README.md

     )
 ```

-And thats it! start your execution by running:
+And that's it! start your execution by running:
 ```python
 results = enumerator.full_execution()
 ```